-Under China's education system, school admissions rely heavily on examination results.
-College and high school entrance examinations in most cases are mandatory for graduating seniors in high schools and middle schools in order to gain admission to colleges and high schools, respectively, and therefore, a student's performance in those examinations is critical to his or her education career and future employment prospects.
-Although examinations are not required for entering middle schools, many key middle schools administer their own assessment tests to disqualify prospective students.
-It is therefore common for students to take after-school tutoring classes to improve test performance, and the success of our business to a large extent depends on the continued use of assessment tests by schools and colleges in their admissions.
-However, such heavy emphasis on examination scores may decline or fall out of favor with educational institutions or education authorities in China.
-For example, education authorities in Yunnan Province stopped administering provincial-level high school entrance examinations in 2010.
+Also, education authorities in Yunnan Province stopped administering provincial-level high school entrance examinations in 2010.
 Instead, high schools will start to admit students based on a combination of middle school examination results that have replaced raw scores with letter grades and comprehensive evaluations of students' aptitude and performance by their middle schools.
 Yunnan Province also prohibits subject competitions in primary and middle schools.
 Although we do not offer after-school tutoring services in Yunnan Province, nor do we expect to do so in the near future, it is possible that the local governments in the areas where we have operations may adopt similar measures.
-Furthermore, approximately 80 universities in China have been allowed to recruit generally no more than 5% of their students through independently administered examinations and admission procedures in recent years.
-In some provinces, such as Hubei, this proportion was allowed to increase to 8% in 2012.
+Furthermore, approximately 90 universities in China have been allowed to recruit generally no more than 5% of their students through independently administered examinations and admission procedures in recent years.
+In some provinces, such as Hubei, this proportion was reported to be allowed to increase to 8% in 2012.
 Candidates for admission to those universities are still required to take college entrance examinations and meet certain threshold requirements for minimum scores, but their college entrance exam scores are no longer the sole determining factor in the admission processes of those universities.
 If we fail to adjust our services to respond to any such material changes, our business may be materially and adversely affected.
 In addition, admission and assessment tests in China constantly undergo changes and development in terms of subject and skill focus, question type, examination format and the manner in which tests are administered.
-We therefore must continually update and improve our course materials and our teaching methods.
-A failure to track and respond to any such changes in a timely and cost-effective manner could make our courses and services less attractive to students, which may materially and adversely affect our reputation and ability to continue to attract students and in turn have a material adverse effect on our business, financial condition and results of operations.
+We therefore must continually update and improve our curriculum, course materials and our teaching methods.
+A failure to track and respond to any such changes in a timely and cost-effective manner could make our courses and services less attractive to students, which may materially and adversely affect our reputation and ability to continue to attract students and in turn have a material a